pwc2-1.png

 Labels below inserts not so obvious when customers approach with trays

-The ultimate impact we'd like to have
+The impact we'd like to achieve

 For customers to have an enjoyable and restful meal.
 For them to feel good or rewarded for clearing the wastes of their meals from the tables.